vercel/micro-dev/README.md

 npm run dev
 ```

-A full list of micro-dev's CLI arguments can be found by running `npx micro-dev --help` and looks as so:
+A full list of micro-dev's CLI arguments can be found by running `micro-dev --help` and looks as so:
 ```bash
 Usage: micro-dev [path] [options]